-An inclusive ethos, values for all and sharing culture, assemblies are for everyone
+An inclusive ethos, values for all and sharing our culture: Kingsmead assemblies are for everyone

 the notion of everybody

 Our policy for Assemblies and Religious Education sets out what we do in school to make assemblies accessible to everyone.
 Our Prospectus and Curriculum document also give information about 'worship', religious education and assemblies.
-We have developed a policy and practice that enables people of all faiths and none to participate happily.
+We have developed a policy and practice that enables people of all faiths and none to participate happily as we do not promote any religious belief or world view over any other.
 Parents do have the right to withdraw their child but for the overwhelming majority of assemblies, the vast majority of the time, all children are present and correct.
 Which is great.
-Great because if assemblies are worth doing they have value.
-Assemblies really are an important part of the day for bring classes, phases and the school together, sharing values, culture and so building a strong community where everyone is valued and everyone is welcome.
+Because assemblies really are an important part of the day for bringing us together, sharing values, culture and building a strong community where everyone is valued, everyone has a part to play.

 End of year Red Admiral awards and the Year 6 Hummingbird Hawkmoth prize for marvellous migrant (from another school) are awarded in a special assembly on the last day of the school year.
 Awards are for transformation and excellence.
 They have been awarded to children of all abilities and aptitudes, religions and ethnicities as well as to children who have had very different starting points in life.
 Families came along for a special assembly and award ceremony.